Not Giving a Rip What They Think

 - I wondered if the neighbors thought it weird that I spent 30 minutes petting their cat on their driveway.
 (It probably was.)

 If I clocked it, I bet I worry or at least consider what someone else thinks as often as men think about sex.
-(Studies say that’s a lot.)
+(Researchers say that’s a lot.)

 So how does one stop giving a rip what others think?
 To be less concerned about living up to others’ expectations and instead answer our own call to the vortex?

 I turned to three experts for help on this topic: Abraham, Michele Woodward, and Amy Pearson.